Tanmayi03/Udacity--Front-End-Developer/evaluateNewsNlp/README.md

 3) npm run start

-4) Open localhost : 3000 in any browser
+4) Open localhost : 3000 in any browser of your choice